mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 Login to your [Mender Professional account](https://hosted.mender.io/ui/#/login?target=_blank), and when on the main page for the first time new users will get a tutorial in the Mender web GUI.

 Go to the **Dashboard** tab and click on **Connect a device**.
 Then Click on **Connect my own device**.
 Select your Raspberry Pi model and click **Next**.
 You should see a screen similar to the below.
+Keep this open as we will use it in the next step.

 ![connecting a device](image_0.png)

-### Step 3 - Install Mender client on your device
+### Step 3 - Install the Mender client on your device

-Next we will install the Mender client on your device so that it can talk to the Mender server.
+Next we will install the Mender client on your device and connect it to the Mender server.

-In the dialog box from Step 2, click **Copy to clipboard** to copy the code to install the Mender client.
+In the dialog box from step 2, click **Copy to clipboard** to copy the code to install the Mender client.
 Now go to the command line on your device from step 1, and **paste** the code e.g. by right-clicking in the terminal and selecting *Paste*, followed by *Enter*.

 This downloads the Mender client on the device, configures and starts it.

-Once the client has started, your the Mender client will attempt to connect to the server and it will appear in your Pending devices tab in the server.
+Once the client has started, the Mender client will attempt to connect to the server and it will appear in your Pending devices tab in the server.
 Go ahead and **Accept** the pending device in the server.
-After accepting the device, it will appear on the Devices group tab on the left of Pending.
+After accepting the device, it will appear on the Device groups tab on the left of Pending.

 ![accepting the device](image_1.png)